-Proceiving verbal explanations of acceptable behaviours

-22 Receiving visual symbolic prompts about acceptable behaviours

-In Example 2 In a space to regulate by moving them to another area of classroom/regulation room/relaxing space or activity for them

-Pupil removal from classroom activity in order to regulate

-22 Work by themselves away from other children in order to regulate feelings and emotions 22 To miss part/whole of playtime - only where this will benefit the child in terms of them learning what is expected of them

-22To miss specific activities i.e. trips out/swimming etc. (if this is deemed to be a Health and Safety issue only)

-Talk about behaviour with other members of staff/senior staff

-Message to parents in 'Home/School' diary

-Phone call home

-22 Meeting with parents or carers to discuss behaviour
+- Receiving verbal explanations of acceptable behaviours - Receiving visual symbolic prompts about acceptable behaviours - Enabling pupils space to regulate by moving them to another area of classroom/regulation room/relaxing space or activity for them - Pupil removal from classroom activity in order to regulate elsewhere sensory space/regulation room/Hub/pods - Work by themselves away from other children in order to regulate feelings and emotions in a quieter and bigger space - To miss part/whole of playtime through a detention only where this will benefit the child in terms of them learning what is expected of them - To miss specific activities i.e. trips out/swimming etc. (if this is deemed to be a Health and Safety issue only) - > Talk about behaviour with other members of staff/senior staff - Message to parents in 'Home/School' diary - Phone call home - Meeting with parents or carers to discuss behaviour - Simple behaviour contracts - Report cards where appropriate and understood

-IllSimple behaviour contracts

-Report cards

-All staff within school work from a revised behaviour management (March 2023) in which we acknowledge our strong ethos of 'behaviour is communication' and respect the fact that in that for every behaviour presented, there is a reason and a cause, and it's important that we try to work that out with our children.
+All staff within school work from a behaviour management in which we acknowledge our strong ethos of 'behaviour is communication' and respect the fact that for every behaviour presented, there is a reason and a cause, and it's important that we try to work that out with our children.
 We know they struggle with communicating how they feel and we understand this, so we work with them.
+This is not a 'quick' approach and it takes time for a child to respond to, and fully understand strategies that will help them better manage their feelings, emotions and the communication of these.
 We do however, also have a job in teaching the children what is right and wrong, the consequences of behaviours and also the wider sanctions of their behaviour if this was to be repeated in the world beyond the school.
 The table below has been prepared for staff to follow in order to ensure a clear and consistent approach to consequences.
 However; it is important to note that consequences will be considered by the Teacher and/or TA and then discussed with Phase lead to ensure this is the most appropriate action to take.
-Exclusions and internal exclusions can only be authorised by the Headteacher.
-If pupils are given a 3rd detention within a half term period, this will result in a one-day exclusion under the category of persistent disruption.
+Fixed Term Suspensions and internal suspensions can only be authorised by the Headteacher.
+If pupils are given a 3rd detention within a half term period, this could result in a one-day suspension under the category of persistent disruption, if this is deemed beneficial to the learning of the child.